menzenski/words/content/posts/2024/11/16/financial-regulators-are-platform-engineers.md

 and sustaining a platform engineering practice in a highly-regulated industry.

 I enjoyed the panel very much.
-I wish it had been longer, even - there was so much good discussion happening that it went over its alloted time.
+I wish it had been longer, even - there was so much good discussion happening that it went over its allotted time.
 The whole panel was interesting, but at the end it got extra-interesting for me, because the conversation started to pivot to the impact of all those regulations and whether they could be a good thing.

 I'm a fan of the idea of ["enabling constraints"](https://cutlefish.substack.com/p/making-things-better-with-enabling),